 New Vehicles and Exploration, 2011

 The ship model began by chance with a piece of MDF timber that had been in a freight container that was shipped to Australia from Holland.
 Infused in the wood itself was the same journey taken by the ships of the early Dutch explorers to this continent.
 I decided to make a model of one of these ships with the MDF.
-The journey, embedded in the MDF would then also be embedded in the ship.
+The journey, embedded in the material would then also be embedded in the model.
 I began researching ship building techniques and looking for plans for ships from the period.
 This research focused on Dutch ships from the 17th century.
 The model I built was based on Abel Tasmans 'Heemskerck' from his 1642 voyage.

 Followers of Pythagoras in 5BC develop an astronomical theory of a spherical Earth revolving on its own axis and moving in an orbit.
 They reasoned that in order to maintain the equilibrium of the sphere, there had to be land-masses in the Southern Hemisphere, which counterbalanced the known northern land-masses.